-Scaffolding is a teaching method that requires the teacher to devote great effort to create framework, plan teaching activities, monitor and assist students while working on speaking activities.
-Consequently, before implementing it in the classroom, the teacher needs to pay great attention to understand students' speaking abilities, interests, and their limitations.
-It is important for the teacher to have well understanding of scaffolding instructions as well so the teacher can respond to assist students timely and appropriately.
-Significantly, the teacher must be able to demonstrate and give clear explanations of his/her expectations towards students' interactional competence development.
-This is because students learn from their mistakes, friends, and teacher's comments.
+Scaffolding is a teaching method that requires the teacher to devote considerable effort to create a framework, plan teaching activities, and monitor and assist students while working on speaking activities.
+Consequently, before implementing this teaching method into the classroom, the teacher needs to pay great attention to understand students' speaking abilities, interests, and limitations.
+The teacher needs to have a strong understanding of the scaffolding instructions as well, so the teacher can respond to assist students timely and appropriately.
+Significantly, the teacher must be able to demonstrate and give clear explanations of their expectations towards students' interactional competence development since the students learn from their mistakes, friends, and teacher's comments.